biya-coin/biyaliquid-docs/.gitbook/developers-native/query-indexer/portfolio.md

 ## Using gRPC

-### Fetch portfolio based on biyaliquid address, such as bank balances and subaccount balances
+### Fetch portfolio based on biyachain address, such as bank balances and subaccount balances

 <pre class="language-ts"><code class="lang-ts"><strong>import { IndexerGrpcAccountPortfolioApi } from '@biya-coin/sdk-ts'
 </strong>import { getNetworkEndpoints, Network } from '@biya-coin/networks'